 A Movement To Reform Fashion

-As of February of 2021, ASOS owns Topshop, Topman, and Miss Selfridge and information about those brands can be found here.
+As of February of 2021, ASOS owns Topshop, Topman, HIIT, and Miss Selfridge and information about those brands can be found here.

 4-24-21 – ASOS is the first brand to make a public commitment to sign an extended and expanded Bangladesh Accord on Fire and Building Safety, meeting a key part of Action 2: Keep Workers Safe.